RobDoan/ai-cli-toolkit/README.md

 prompt: |
   Create a git commit with the following message: $ARGUMENTS

-  First run git status to see what files are staged, then create the commit.
+  First, run git status to see what files are staged, then create the commit.
 arguments: "[message]"
 tools:
   - "Bash(git add:*)"